-If you are based in Inverness, find out if an electric cargo bike could benefit your business or group and apply for one of our bike trials n carrying equipment, parcels and mail, to deliveries of groceries, prescr , businesses are saddling up and exploring the ways in which cargo bikes can complement their business model.
+If you are based in Inverness, find out if an electric cargo bike could benefit your business or group and apply for one of our bike trials

+From carrying equipment, parcels and mail, to deliveries of groceries, prescriptions or even flowers, businesses are saddling up and exploring the ways in which cargo bikes can complement their business model.

-Reduce carbon footprint Reduce pollution and improve air quality
+- Reduce carbon footprint

+- Reduce pollution and improve air quality

-Reduce fleet and fuel costs Avoid congestion
+- 0 Reduce fleet and fuel costs

+- Avoid congestion

+- Improve employee health and wellbeing

-WHY E-CARGO?
+WHY TRIAL?